5 Reasons Why You Should Visit Gallipoli In Turkey

 You’ll notice a recurring detail among the tombstones- as most of the fighting at Gallipoli was so fierce, the exact dates of death are not known for many of the soldiers buried there.
 Instead, a range of dates is given (for when the battle occurred) as the date of death.

-Two other cemeteries you should visit are Beach Cemetery and Johnston’s Jolly; this contains only one identified individual.
+Two other cemeteries you should visit are Beach Cemetery and Johnston’s Jolly; these contain only one identified individual.

 Learn About The Man Who Became The Father Of Modern-Day Turkey

 “There is no difference between the Johnnies and the Mehmets to us where they lie side by side here in this country of ours.”
-Although there’s doubt by some as to the authenticity and origin of the quote, many believe Atatürk said these comforting and healing words at a commemorative event nearly 20 years after the campaign.
+Although some doubt the authenticity and origin of the quote, many believe Atatürk said these comforting and healing words at a commemorative event nearly 20 years after the campaign.

 Atatürk was always a great leader and conscious of all families’ ultimate sacrifice when they lost their sons in fighting at Gallipoli.
-A life-size statue of Atatürk can be found at Chunuk Bair Hill, which was the site of the highest number of fatalities for New Zealand soldiers and where many are buried; you’ll also see the names inscribed of Maori soldiers who died here.
+A life-size statue of Atatürk can be found at Chunuk Bair Hill, which was the site of the highest number of fatalities for New Zealand soldiers and where many are buried; you’ll also see the names inscribed of Maori soldiers who lost their lives here.

-See A Side Of Turkey That Many Visitors Never Do
+See A Side Of Türkiye That Many Visitors Never Do

-Being here means you’re also in close proximity to incredible sites like the ancient city of Troy (yes, THAT Troy where people like Paris and Helen and the infamous Trojan horse had such large starring roles), and Assos, which is where countless civilizations (the ancient Greeks, Romans, Persians, Ottomans) all lived at one time in history and where beautifully preserved Greek ruins can be explored.
+Being here also means you’re in close proximity to incredible sites like the ancient city of Troy (yes, THAT Troy, where people like Paris and Helen and the infamous Trojan horse had such large starring roles) and Assos, where countless civilizations (the ancient Greeks, Romans, Persians, Ottomans) all lived at one time in history and where beautifully preserved Greek ruins can be explored.

 You don’t need to hop on a plane or endure a long car ride to see and experience some of Turkey’s stunning coastline.
 The Çanakkale Province has truly breathtaking vistas for miles.
 Even Zeus thought so, as it’s believed (according to Homer) that he watched the Trojan War from atop the Altar of Zeus, which today is near the small town of Bergama.

-It Will Undoubtedly Be One Of The Most Unique Places You’ll Visit During Your Time In Turkey
+Undoubtedly, One Of The Most Unique Places To Visit In Türkiye

 Things To Do In Gallipoli - The Canakkale Martyrs' Memorial